Skip to main content

 • discussed by the clinical geneticist with the receiving GLH;

-• sent to the local or referring GLH, who will forward forms and samples to the receiving GLH;
+• sent to the local or referring GLH, who will forward forms and samples to the receiving GLH; and

-• accompanied by a completed R21 test request form, including patient details, HPO term and contact details for the clinical geneticist and fetal medicine clinicians; and
+• accompanied by a completed R21 test request form, including patient details, clinical indications (such as relevant HPO terms), contact details for the clinical geneticist and fetal medicine clinicians, and accompanied by a completed record of discussion form for each parent.

 Resources